As I sat down to write this article, I cleared my cache, search history, cookies, etc. and restarted my computer.

 “Eventually, authorities will almost certainly have to step in, just as they did when credit bureaus were regulated in 1970,” Epstein wrote in his 2016 article.

-“The alternative would be to allow a large corporation to wield an especially destructive kind of power that should be exercised with great restraint and should belong only to the public: the power to shame or exclude.”We value your comments!
-Please weigh in on our comment section below.
+“The alternative would be to allow a large corporation to wield an especially destructive kind of power that should be exercised with great restraint and should belong only to the public: the power to shame or exclude.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com